Principal bundles under reductive groups: Transitive groupoids

 \section{Transitive groupoids}

-This section contains the basic definitions and terminolonology for the $fpqc$ topology and for transitive affine groupoids, which are closely related to principal bundles.
-It is technically convenient to work here in the category of schemes over a arbitary base, although for the applications later the base will be the spectrum of a field.
+This section contains the basic definitions and terminology for the $fpqc$ topology and for transitive affine groupoids, which are closely related to principal bundles.
+It is technically convenient to work here in the category of schemes over an arbitrary base, although for the applications the base will be the spectrum of a field.

-A morphism of of schemes $X' \to X$ will be called an \emph{$fpqc$ covering morphism} if every point of $X$ is contained in an open subscheme $U$ of $X$ such that there exists a faithfully flat quasi-compact morphism $U' \to U$ which factors through the restriction of $X' \to X$ to the inverse image of $U$.
+\begin{defn} A morphism of schemes $X' \to X$ will be called an \emph{$fpqc$ covering morphism} if every point of $X$ is contained in an open subscheme $U$ with the following property: there exists a faithfully flat quasi-compact morphism $U' \to U$ which factors through the restriction of $X' \to X$ above $U$. \end{defn}